 - More than that: it was announced on an April 1st, then nothing was said about it for months and months, with no new information to be had anywhere, until a follow-up announcement on, you guessed it, the following April 1st.

 - The casting of Leonard Nimoy as the voice of Sentinel Prime in Transformers: Dark of the Moon was announced near April 1st.
-Extra skepticism points thanks to Nimoy's retirement from acting (which, as of this, clearly didn't stick).
+Extra skepticism points thanks to Nimoy's retirement from acting (which clearly didn't stick as he continued to act right until his passing in 2015).

 - The trailer for The Simpsons Movie was released on March 31, 2006 with the second Ice Age.
 Despite being one day before April 1st, it did create some initial beliefs that Fox had been pulling an early April Fools' Day joke.